 - Setting up new terrains in the middle of a game can be a bit of a pain.
 There are a lot of little tokens that need to be put on each terrain, which doesn’t take too long to do but can take away some of that excitement you were feeling.
 Some people might actually like that, though, since it does allow you to breathe a bit before heading back into the action.

-V-Commandos has replaced Memoir ’44 as my favorite light war game, though they do play quite differently.
-I think I like V-Commandos so much because the focus is on stealthiness rather than all-out battles.
+V-Sabotage has replaced Memoir ’44 as my favorite light war game, though they do play quite differently.
+I think I like V-Sabotage so much because the focus is on stealthiness rather than all-out battles.
 Right away it reminded me of the Hitman video games, which I LOVED playing back in the day.

-However, if you do enjoy war games or you are like me and want to play any co-op that gives you a different type of fun and engaging experience, then definitely check out V-Commandos.
-I haven’t played D-Day Dice yet (review coming soon!), but for now this the game I’d recommend to anyone looking for a cooperative war game.
+If you enjoy war games or you are like me and want to play any co-op that gives you a different type of fun and engaging experience, then definitely check out V-Sabotage.
+I haven’t played D-Day Dice yet, but for now this is the game I’d recommend to anyone looking for a cooperative war game.

-Thanks for taking the time to read our V-Commandos review!
-And thank you to Triton Noir for providing us with a copy of this game.
+Thanks for taking the time to read our V-Sabotage review!